Pylons/pyramid-sphinx-themes/README.rst

 View the local site in a browser at http://localhost:8080/

-If you just want to output a build run:
+For a quick local build, not optimized:

 .. code-block:: bash

     $ npm run build

-If you want a new dist optimized for production run:
+Create a dist optimized for production:

 .. code-block:: bash